melonjs/melonJS/README.md

 Using melonJS
 -------------------------------------------------------------------------------
-Follow this tutorial to get started : http://www.melonjs.org/tutorial/index.html
+Follow the tutorial [here](http://melonjs.github.io/tutorial/) to get started !

 Note that due to the 'cross-origin request' policy implemented in most browsers (that prevents from accessing local files), you will need to either disable this security check (see the tutorial), or better use a "personal" local web server.